 Before we tell you how to create an educational app for Android and iOS, I suggest we dive right into the review of your competitors.
 If you’re envisioning a custom developed mobile app for educational purposes, you absolutely have to know who your main competitors are.

 How about we analyze them a little?
-I bet it will give us some basic understanding of what type of educational solution can help you grab a decent piece of that $1.6 trillion edtech market.
-Or a bit of $2.2 billion in venture capital (raised by edtech startups in 2020), for starters.
+I bet it will give us some basic understanding of what type of educational solution can help you grab a decent piece of that $183.4 billion edtech market.

 A quick intro to all the trending mobile learning products, so you know what they are in general.

-Google Classroom — connects teachers with students in a virtual classroom.
+Google Classroom — connects teachers to students in a virtual classroom.

-Picture This — identifies a plant in a photo, tells the user how to care for it, and keeps track of watering, etc.
+Picture This and Plantin — identify a plant in a photo, tell the user how to care for it, and keep track of watering, etc.

 Winning education apps by audience

-Out of 10 applications, 6 target learners only, and 4 both learners and teachers.
+Out of 10 top free applications, 8 target learners only, and 2 both learners and teachers.
 It’s worth noting that the apps targeting both user groups include two interface variants — it’s almost like having two products in one.

 Winning education apps by activities